jtod/Sigma16/examples/Core/Simple/index.md

 # Simple examples

-* [Add](Add.asm.txt) This is a good example to start with: a small program that adds two variables.
+* [ConstArith](ConstArith.asm.txt) This is a good example to start
+  with: a small program that does some arithmetic, illustrating the use of lea, add, and mul.

+* [Add](Add.asm.txt) A small program that adds two variables, illustrating the use of load, store, and data.

 * [LoadStore](LoadStore.asm.txt) Demonstrate how to use the load and store instructions to access variables.